channable/icepeak/README.md

 This is alpha-quality software developed under Hackathon conditions.
 Do not use it.

+## Building and running Icepeak

+Build with `stack build`.
+Run the tests with `stack test`.
+And run `icepeak` itself with `stack exec icepeak`.
+Install with `stack install`

+Integration tests are in `/integration-tests`.
+They are stand-alone scripts that can be executed directly, e.g. `./connection_test.py`.

 ## Connecting a client

 The websocket connection can be interactively tested with ipython.